phenotypic/homebridge-nodemcu-rf/README.md

 ## How-to

 1. First install the `rc-switch` library from the Library manager in the Arduino IDE then follow [this](https://gist.github.com/Tommrodrigues/8d9d3b886936ccea9c21f495755640dd) gist which walks you through how to flash a NodeMCU using the Arduino IDE.
-The `.ino` file reffered to is the `NodeMCU-RF.ino` file included in this repository.
+The `.ino` file referred to is the `NodeMCU-RF.ino` file included in this repository.

 2. Assuming that you already have [homebridge](https://github.com/nfarina/homebridge#installation) set up, the next thing you will have to do is install [homebridge-http](https://github.com/rudders/homebridge-http) using the command:
 ```